Layr-Labs/eigenlayer-docs/docs/developers/archived/archive-onboard-avs-dashboard.md

 :::important
 This topic describes how to onboard to the AVS Marketplace prior to the Slashing release.
-If you are looking for the latest documetation, refer to [Onboard to AVS Marketplace](../HowTo/publish/onboard-avs-dashboard.md).
+If you are looking for the latest documentation, refer to [Onboard to AVS Marketplace](../HowTo/publish/onboard-avs-dashboard.md).
 :::

 This document defines interfaces that AVSs must implement for us to be able to index their data for the V1 [AVS Marketplace](https://app.eigenlayer.xyz/avs).